Array ( => book-club => radio-programs )

-This month our Radio Bristol book club explores Ralph Peer and the Making of Popular Roots Music by Barry Mazor.
+This month our Radio Bristol Book Club explores Ralph Peer and the Making of Popular Roots Music and hosts a live interview with the author, Barry Mazor.

 Date: Thursday, November 21, 2019

 Location: On the air at WBCM Radio Bristol!

 Hosted by Bristol Public Library Executive Director Amy Kimani and museum Head Curator Dr. René Rodgers, the Radio Bristol Book Club airs weekly every 4th Thursday.

 Book discussions will dig deep into the feelings and questions raised by each selection, learn more about the authors, and celebrate the joys of being a bookworm!